rendez4vous7/MELOG/README.md

 1. Quantized Jump: Place nodes in cells without a connector.
 The transition is instantaneous at the clock edge.
 2. Continuous Vector: Connect nodes with a Slur(Graphical) or /(Linear).
 The system performs a smooth ramp between values.
 3. Static Persistence: Connect nodes with a Tie.
 The value is "latched" and held constant, ignoring new sampling triggers until the tie ends.

+### 4.10 Time Cell Delimiter

+In Linear Mode, a semicolon (`;`) separates consecutive Time Cells.
+Each Time Cell corresponds to a single Jeongganbo grid cell in Graphical Mode and represents one discrete temporal frame (Δt).

+Example:

+1'3 2'2 4'0 ;
+1'4 2'2 4'1 ;
+1'5 2'2 4'1 ||

+This sequence contains three consecutive Time Cells followed by sentence termination.

 ---